filecoin-project/devgrants/open-grant-proposals/open-proposal-twitter-thread-rollup-backed-by-filecoin-and-nfts.md

 * An example of how to use Filecoin in an NFT (popular future usecase) and an open source Github demo project
 * Promote the use of Filecoin in the twitter sphere in general
-* Provide a simple and related tool which can be used by many and demonstrates Filecoin
+* Provide a simple toolset that can be forked and used by many and demonstrates Filecoin

 - What are the risks if you don't get it right?